The Integrated Vehicle and Pollster Routing Problem: Computational experiments

 \subsection{Results and solution visualization}

-At a first attempt to solve the IP implementation of $\modelo$, for a small number of nodes in the graph ($n=15$), no feasible solution was found even by using an HPC server.
-A similar result was obtained when attempting to use the variable fixing heuristic.
-These facts motivated the construction and application of the three-phase solution approach captured by Algorithm \ref{alg_daily_plans}.
-The following tables describe the behavior of the latter algorithm using the real-world data.
-It is important to remark that a lower bound for the number of partitions is considered as the ratio between the total service time and the total working time of the available pollsters per day ($\underline{k}=10$).
+Upon the first attempt to solve the IP implementation of {\modelo} for a small number of nodes in the graph (\(n = 15\)), no feasible solution was found, even when using an HPC server.
+Similarly, the variable fixing heuristic also failed to produce a solution.
+This outcome is not surprising, as the full model contains nearly 400 million variables, resulting in an LP that exceeds available memory.
+These challenges motivated the development and application of the three-phase solution approach described \cref{alg_daily_plans}.

+The following tables summarize the behavior of this algorithm using real-world data.
+Notably, a lower bound for the number of partitions is determined as the ratio between the total service time and the total working time available per pollster each day (\(\underline{k} = 10\)).

-Table \ref{Statistics_instances} contains general information about partitions of the set of vertices of the graph for several values of $k$, which is the number of subsets in each partition.
-For each $k$ and $N_{\max}=5000$, the minimum number of vertices $n_{\min}$, the maximum number of vertices $n_{\max}$, and the minimum and maximum service times over all subsets in the partition are reported.
-The last column reports the number of subsets in the partition for which a feasible solution was found by the solver Gurobi in at most $T_{\max}=60$ min.
-Observe that for $k\in\{10, 12, \dots, 28\}$, Algorithm \ref{alg_daily_plans} can not construct a feasible daily plan since there are not as many solutions as subsets per partition.
+\Cref{Statistics_instances} provides general information about the partitions of the vertex set of the graph for several values of \(k\), which represents the number of subsets in each partition.
+For each \(k\) and \(N_{\max} = 5\,000\), the minimum number of vertices (\(n_{\min}\)), the maximum number of vertices (\(n_{\max}\)), and the minimum and maximum service times across all subsets in the partition are reported.
+The last column indicates the number of subsets in the partition for which a feasible solution was found by the Gurobi solver within \(T_{\max} = 1\) hour.
+Observe that, for \(k \in \{10, 12, \dots, 28\}\), \cref{alg_daily_plans} cannot construct a feasible daily plan since the number of feasible solutions is insufficient to cover all subsets in the partition.

-In despite of the fact that the maximum available number of pollsters and vehicles at INEC are $|E|=5$ and $|K|=3$, Algorithm \ref{alg_daily_plans} always reported that two pollsters and one vehicle are enough to construct every half-shift of a feasible daily plan.
-Therefore, Table \ref{30-way-part} reports the time of the last vehicular arrival at the depot for each subset of the reported partition with $k=30$.
-For instance, the workload of subset $24$ is made in at most $2$ hours.
+Even though the maximum number of pollsters and vehicles available at INEC are \(|E| = 5\) and \(|K| = 3\), \cref{alg_daily_plans} consistently reported that two pollsters and one vehicle are sufficient to construct every half-shift of a feasible daily plan.
+Consequently, \cref{30-way-part} presents the time of the last vehicular arrival at the depot for each subset in the reported partition with \(k = 30\).
+For instance, the workload of subset \(24\) is completed in at most \(2\) hours.
+It was observed that half of the instances were solved to optimality in less than two minutes, while the remaining instances required the maximum allowed time.